Wangaratta Solar Farm officially open

 PHOTO

-The CleanPeak Wangaratta Solar Farm was officially opened on Thursday by Rural City of Wangaratta Mayor Irene Grant, at the ribbon cutting event attended by community leaders, project partners and Traditional Owners.
+The CleanPeak Wangaratta Solar Farm was officially opened last Thursday by Rural City of Wangaratta Mayor Irene Grant, with the ribbon cutting event attended by community leaders, project partners and Traditional Owners.

 Located in North Wangaratta, the 38MWdc Wangaratta Solar Farm has been operating since late 2025 and represents a major investment in renewable energy infrastructure for North East Victoria.